FlofloEtGaspard/PokeTGPProjetDecisionnel/README.md

 postgres_host = ""
 postgres_port = ""
 ```
-You'll have to modift these lines to make sur your database can be lnked to the script.
+You'll have to modift these lines to make sur your database can be linked to the script.

 4. **Data Visualisation:**